-Femoral head is a dense mesh-work of trabecular bone and acts to facilitate the absorption and transmission of weight bearing stress to the dense cortical bone of the femoral neck.
-Femoral head is almost spherical in shape and is surrounded by articular cartilage all around.
+The femoral head is a dense mesh-work of trabecular bone and acts to facilitate the absorption and transmission of weight-bearing stress to the dense cortical bone of the femoral neck.
+The femoral head is almost spherical in shape and is surrounded by articular cartilage all around.

 The femoral head size from roughly 40 to 60 mm in diameter and varies with body mass.
 Thickness of the articular cartilage is about 4 mm superiorly and tapers to 3 mm at the periphery.

-Both superior and inferior borders of neck of femur begin lateral to femoral head, superior border ends distally at the greater trochanter and inferior border extends to the inferior trochanter.
+Both superior and inferior borders of the neck of femur begin lateral to the femoral head, superior border ends distally at the greater trochanter and inferior border extends to the inferior trochanter.
 The superior border is shorter and thicker than the inferior border.
-The anterior surface of the neck is rough as compared to head and posterior surface has a concave appearance.
+The anterior surface of the neck is rough as compared to the head and the posterior surface has a concave appearance.